 Looking south on Northeast 33rd at Broadway.
 Construction of a new viaduct.
 Courtesy of City of Portland Archives.

 During our visit, we learned that the building houses the second oldest freight elevator in Portland, and it’s big.
 Like a two-car garage that levitates between the first and third floors.
 It doesn’t take much imagination to see it filled with furniture or spruce airplane parts.
 But pasta?
 Hmm.

 From the 1960s until 1980, the 22,000-square-foot building was home to Tarlow’s Furniture.

 A detailed look at aerial photography of the area over the years (with thanks to Ed McClaran), confirms that the building did indeed once extend east across what is today’s parking lot, and connected up with the building that now houses Rose City Furnishings in the 3400 block of Northeast Broadway.

 The view from the top floor is impressive: both up and down Sullivan’s Gulch to the east and west.
 North across the busy intersection toward the Dolph Park neighborhood.
 But there are no hidden nooks or crannies with artifacts from Oregon Home Builders.
 It’s a tidy and well-organized warehouse on the upper floors.
 Here and there you can tell from marks on the floor where heavy machines and equipment may have been anchored, or workbenches secured to the walls.

 No aircraft machinery to be found here.
 Just a warehouse for Gordon’s Fireplace Shop.

-But the aircraft heyday of the building has passed and it stands on the north rim of Sullivan’s Gulch as an artifact itself while the busy intersection below surges with traffic and big development plans are underway for the blocks to the west.
-In the midst of the shuffle and change, it’s a time traveler with stories to tell.
+But the aircraft heyday of the building passed briefly and it stands on the north rim of Sullivan’s Gulch as an artifact itself while the busy intersection below surges with traffic and big development plans.
+In the midst of shuffle and change, it’s a time traveler with stories to tell.